makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 # Buy now, pay later faces increasing fraud losses

 It's no secret that online payment fraud is on the rise.
-In fact, according to Juniper Research, global eCommerce fraud losses hit $17.5 billion in 2020, jumping by an alarming $2.5 billion in 2021 to hit [$20 billion](https://www.juniperresearch.com/press/ecommerce-losses-online-payment-fraud-exceed-20bn).
-These losses are expected to grow even further, with the payment card industry facing [$400 billion](https://www.paymentsdive.com/news/card-industry-faces-400b-in-fraud-losses-over-next-decade-nilson-says/611521/) in fraud losses over the next decade.
+In fact, according to Juniper Research, global eCommerce fraud losses hit $17.5 billion in 2020, jumping by an alarming $2.5 billion in 2021 to hit <a href="https://www.juniperresearch.com/press/ecommerce-losses-online-payment-fraud-exceed-20bn">$20 billion</a>.
+These losses are expected to grow even further, with the payment card industry facing <a href="https://www.paymentsdive.com/news/card-industry-faces-400b-in-fraud-losses-over-next-decade-nilson-says/611521/">$400 billion</a> in fraud losses over the next decade.

 BNPL solutions, in particular, are coming under increased attack as fraudsters find new ways to exploit the system.
 While BNPL can be a more convenient way for customers to pay for their purchases, it also leaves merchants vulnerable to fraudulent transactions.

-In fact, identity theft in Australia involving BNPL [doubled](https://www.reuters.com/article/us-australia-bnpl-fraud-exclusive-idUSKBN2A906Q) to a record in 2020, data by Reuters indicated.
-As explored in a [Financial Review article](https://www.afr.com/companies/financial-services/caught-up-in-the-great-buy-now-pay-later-scam-20220131-p59sj7), BNPL solutions enable a “frictionless” process, a double-edged sword that also makes it easier for scammers to commit fraud.
+In fact, identity theft in Australia involving BNPL <a href="https://www.reuters.com/article/us-australia-bnpl-fraud-exclusive-idUSKBN2A906Q">doubled</a> to a record in 2020, data by Reuters indicated.
+As explored in a <a href="https://www.afr.com/companies/financial-services/caught-up-in-the-great-buy-now-pay-later-scam-20220131-p59sj7">Financial Review article</a>, BNPL solutions enable a “frictionless” process, a double-edged sword that also makes it easier for scammers to commit fraud.

 What are the main drivers of this surge in payment fraud?
 There are several reasons: